iankamar/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+This project is focused on creating a server for the WTWR (What to Wear?) application.
+The goal is to create a server with an API and user authorization, providing a deeper understanding of working with databases, setting up security and testing, and deploying web applications on a remote machine.

+## Project Functionality

+The back-end server of the WTWR application is responsible for:

+- Handling API requests from the front-end.
+- Managing user authorization and authentication.
+- Interacting with the database to store and retrieve data.

+## Technologies and Techniques Used

+The project utilizes the following technologies:

+- Node.js for the server environment.
+- Express.js for handling API requests.
+- MongoDB for the database.
+- Mongoose for object modeling and managing relationships between data.
+- JSON Web Tokens (JWT) for user authorization.

 ## Running the Project

+Use the following commands to run the project:

-`npm run start` — to launch the server
+- `npm run start` — Launches the server.

-`npm run dev` — to launch the server with the hot reload feature
+- `npm run dev` — Launches the server with the hot reload feature.

-### Testing
+## Testing

-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+Before committing your code, edit the `sprint.txt` file in the root folder.
+This file should contain the number of the sprint you're currently working on.
+For example, if you're working on sprint 12, the `sprint.txt` file should contain '12'.